Special classes of $q$-bracket operators

-Furthermore, $\prod_{k=1}^{n}k^{p(n-k)}$ equals the product of all distinct parts in every partition of $n$. \begin{proof} Take $f(n)=\Lambda(n)$ in Theorem \ref{MultCor}, where $\Lambda(n)$ is the von Mangoldt function, which is $\log p$ if $n$ is an integer power of the prime $p$ and $0$ otherwise.
-Then, $F(n)=\log n$\cite[(Page 32)]{Apostol}, which yields the corollary.
-By exponentiating the sum over distinct $\lambda_i$ and the right hand side, we obtain the second part of the corollary. \end{proof} \end{cor}
+Furthermore, $\prod_{k=1}^{n}k^{p(n-k)}$ equals the product of all distinct parts in every partition of $n$. \end{corollary} \begin{proof} Take $a(n)=\Lambda(n)$ in Theorem \ref{MultCor}, where $\Lambda(n)$ is the von Mangoldt function, which equals $\operatorname{log} p$ if $n$ is an integer power of the prime $p$, and is 0 otherwise.
+Then, $A(n)=\log n$ \cite[(Page 32)]{Apostol}, which yields the corollary.
+By exponentiating the sum over distinct $\lambda_i$ and the right-hand side, we obtain the second part of the corollary. \end{proof}

-An open question for future research is now to provide combinatorial or alternate proofs for these formulae, or apply Theorem \ref{MultCor} to any other divisor sum and find new consequences.
-For instance, studying the prime factorization of $\prod_{k=1}^{n}k^{p(n-k)}$ or the role of the von Mangoldt function in Corollary \ref{Cor10} should yield information about the multiplicities of primes in the parts of the partitions of $n$.
+An open question for future research is now to provide combinatorial or alternative proofs for these formulas, or apply Theorem \ref{MultCor} to any other divisor sum and find new consequences.
+For instance, studying the prime factorization of $\prod_{k=1}^{n}k^{p(n-k)}$ or the role of the von Mangoldt function in Corollary \ref{Cor10} could yield information about the multiplicities of primes in the parts of the partitions of $n$.